 \subsection{A compactification of $\Hecke_{G(D),\weights} \times H$}

 Let $V$ be a faithful representation of $G$, which we also view as a functor $\alpha \mapsto V(\alpha)$ from $G$-bundles to vector bundles.
-Throughout this section, we will be working geometrically and so we can assume that $k$ is algebraically closed.
-Assume that the pairing of any root of $G$ with any weight of $V$ is less than the characteristic $p$ of $k$.
+Throughout this section, we will be working geometrically and so we can and will assume that $k$ is algebraically closed.
+We ssume that $V$ lifts to the Witt vectors of $k$ and the pairing of any root of $G$ with any weight of $V$ is less than the characteristic $p$ of $k$ (this technical condition is used in Lemma \ref{parabolic-construction}, and the existence of a suitable $V$ is checked in Lemma \ref{V-existence}).
 We fix a maximal torus and a Borel $T\subset B$ inside $G$.
 As in the previous section, let $W$ be a function from $|X|$ to $\Lambda^+$ with finite support disjoint from the effective divisor $D=\sum_{x\in |X|} m_x [x]$.